Kalmat/EWMHlib/README.md

 ### Display functions

-These functions will allow to manage/find proper display, in a multi-display environment (not the usual scenario, so the objects above will be enough in most cases).
+These functions will allow to manage/find proper display and screen, in a multi-display or multi-screen environment (not the usual scenario, so the default objects above will be enough in most cases).

 |  Display functions   |
 |:--------------------:|
 |    getAllDisplays    |